ibpsa/project1-destest/comparison-tool/Help_and_Guidelines_DESTEST_Comparison_Tool.md

 ## Loading DESTEST Data

 On that step, all data files found in the online DESTEST repository that fit the name-tag of the common exercise case type and characteristics are checked for validity (according to the corresponding parameter file) and loaded if validated.
-The program indicates to the user the total number of data files that fit the name-tag of the case, and the number of valid and invalid files among these.
+The program indicates to the user the total number of data files that fit the name-tag of the case, and the number of valid and invalid files among those.

 ![Loading the pool of data from the DESTEST repository](https://github.com/ibpsa/project1-destest/blob/HichamJohra-patch-guidelines_and_help_comparison_tool/comparison-tool/icon/GUI%20Figure%206.png)